icollier77/password-generator/README.md

 * [![HTML][html-badge]][html-url]
 * [![CSS][css-badge]][css-url]

+Basic data was provided (such as arrays of character types).
 I wrote the code in:
 * [![JavaScript][js-badge]][js-url]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>